martoc/martoc.github.io/_posts/2019-12-04-reinvent-cloudformation-linter.md

 image: https://martoc.london/blog/images/aws.png
 ---

-This tool provides static code analysis into your cloudformation templates, enforcing these checks in your code will allow infrastructure developers to create better templates.
+This tool provides static code analysis into your Cloudformation templates, enforcing these checks in your code will allow infrastructure developers to create better templates.